matthewcaren/KeyWI/index.md

 Place all remaining layers of the enclosure (except for the cover) onto the KeyWI.
 Attach about 2 inches of vinyl tubing to one input of the pressure sensor.
 If the tube does not stay in place, wrap a thin piece of electrical tape around the outside of the input of the sensor to secure it.
 Attach the pressure sensor to the bottom of the KeyWI PCB via the female headers on the breakout board.
 With the long standoffs, attach the KeyWI PCB to the bottom layer adjacent to the other board, making sure that the vinyl tube attached to the pressure sensor is exposed on the outside of the KeyWI.
 If using batteries, place the 4 AAA rechargable batteries into the holders.
 Place the batteries in the box in the upper right of the KeyWI, and attach the leads to the appropriate header on the KeyWI board.
 If not using batteries, attach a USB cable to the BeagleBone, and feed the other end of the USB cable out of the enclosure in the same opening as the audio out jack.
 The KeyWI can be power through USB with any standard USB power supply.

 Place the cover layer onto the top of the KeyWI.
-Using 5 bolts, fasten the KeyWI’s enclosure together.
-On the bottom of each nut, we also recommend placing an adhesive rubber bumper as to not scratch the surface of any table it is resting on.
+Using five 1 5/8 in long bolts, fasten the KeyWI’s enclosure together.
+On the bottom of each nut, we also recommend placing adhesive rubber bumpers as to not scratch the surface of any table it is resting on.

 Hooray!
 You're done!